 If you enjoy reading in your target language, you are definitely looking up words from time to time.
 How do you make sure you remember them?
 Creating a flashcard right away would be distracting.

-To automate this and enjoy a seamless reading experience, I've built a Chrome extension called Fluentcards.
+To automate this and enjoy a seamless reading experience, I've built a Google Chrome extension called Fluentcards.
 You can install it here.
 It combines an instant dictionary and your flashcards storage.
 It works like so:

 Another aspect of language learning is being able to understand what people are saying to you.
 There are two components of success in this area:

 Once I had at least 4k words under my belt (learned using Anki and the method described above), I noticed a significant increase in listening comprehension.
 There's no way around vocab.